+2.11.
+NUMBERS AND NUMBER PLATES

-2.11 NUMBER AND NUMBERPLATES (include: 'non-streamlined' and 'partially streamlined' motorcycles)
+(includes: 'non-streamlined' and 'partially streamlined' motorcycles)

 Each vehicle shall have two positions for numbers, fully visible, which shall not be obscured by the rider in position.
 Each number (and plate) shall be placed on either side of the machine (see Diagram E).